Many people have sex without using contraception. Sometimes

 sexually transmitted infections.
 We would recommend coming to

-see us for a check-up - we can usually address your contraception
+see us for a check-up - we may be able to address your

-and sexual health infection screen in a single appointment.
+contraception and sexual health infection screen in a single

 'As I was very, very nervous, I must have been the worst patient